Sweet Clover - Yellow

 Sweet clover seeds are quite alkali tolerant and even likes limestone soils.
 Because of its deep, heavy taproot and dense root system it opens subsoil and increase aeration, making it a valuable conservation tool.
 Root break down rapidly at maturity, adding organic matter to the soil.
 Sweet clover can be used for hay, silage, green manure or pasture.
 It is also one of the most valuable plants for honey production, often used solely for bee pasture.
 Buy these bulk clover seeds today!

-Inoculated Seed - We now offer yellow sweet clover seed that has been coated with an inoculant for better establishment.
-NITRO-COAT rhizobium strains are specifically chosen for each seed type.
+Inoculated Seed - Our Yellow Sweet clover seed has been coated with an inoculant for better establishment.
+Nitrogen fixation is a one of the key values found in legumes and can only occur with the proper inoculation.
+Although many strains or Rhizobium may be present in the soil, all are not equally beneficial.
+With Nitro-Coat® each seed is inoculated with the correct Rhizobium strains and coated through a proven process that ensures a very high level of successful inoculation.
 A key to any successful establishment and early seed development is moisture.
-NITRO-COAT is naturally water absorbent and helps attract soil moisture to the seed, getting your stand established quickly.
+Nitro-Coat® is naturally water absorbent and helps attract soil moisture to the seed, getting your stand established quickly.
 This coating process which Outsidepride utilizes, assures that only the top-performing and crop-specific rhizobia will be applied to ensure your clovers reach maximum nodulation, stand establishment, and yield potential.
+With Nitro-Coat® each seed is inoculated with the correct Rhizobium strains and coated through a proven process that ensures a very high level of successful inoculation.
 The weight of the clover seeds will contain approximately 34% coating material that contains the inoculant and water holding material for better establishment and viability of the seed.
 There is no difference in the seeding rates between the coated and raw seed due to the increased germination and viability of the bulk clover seeds that are coated and inoculated.
+This coating material is not OMRI certified.

 Seeding rate 12 to 15 lbs/acre.